linasp/jam-room/README.md

-This is my pet project to create an app where friends could record songs and covers together while being in differnet parts of the world.
+This is my pet project to create an app where friends could record songs and covers together while being in different parts of the world.